grinnell-cs/csc151-images/pages/syllabus.md

 **Problem domain: Image making and manipulation**

 Computational thinking and computational techniques can be applied to a wide variety of domains.
 At Grinnell, we have a tradition of picking a domain or "theme" for each offering of CSC-151.
 The theme for this section is *image making and manipulation*.
 That is, we'll explore how to write programs that create new images (most often, abstract images) or that manipulate existing images to create new images.
 Along the way, we'll explore a variety of ways to think about images.

 **Why take CSC-151?**

 Basic knowledge about solving problems computationally is useful in careers involving *every* major and concentration offered at Grinnell.
 This course outfits you with some versatile concepts applicable to other programming languages and environments you will encounter in the wild.
+Many skills, particularly decomposition, are also applicable in a wide variety of other situations.
 Finally, you have the opportunity to be creative in many ways, from problem solutions to finding new approaches to data.
 Creativity is highly encouraged!

 **Important Notices**

 + Experience shows that CSC-151 exercises different parts of your brain than other courses (even other math and science courses).
 Expect some challenges, but have confidence that you can work through them and that you'll come out of the course with much more knowledge.
 + Like learning a foreign language, learning in this course is cumulative: new ideas often build on ideas from earlier.
 If you feel like you've missed something important, please get in touch with the course staff as soon as possible for assistance!
 + Computers have no common sense or compassion.
 They are complex, and sometimes they do things we don't expect.
 When things go wrong, don't blame yourself.
 Ask your instructor, your mentor, or a tutor for help.

 We are also using software developed at Grinnell and may still have some bugs lurking within.
 Thus, you should develop a habit of saving your work frequently!

 ## Time and workload

 Grinnell has indicated that a 4-credit course, like this one, should involve approximately 180 hours of work, which matches some guidance from the U.S. government.
-Across a 14-week term (plus a week finals), that ends up being approximately 12 hours of work per week.
-I have not been able to get anyone to answer the question of "180 hours *for whom* and *for what grade*?", but I've been given the impression that I should strive for that workload for the "average" student in a course who seeks to earn a B.
+Across a 14-week term (plus a week of finals), that ends up being approximately 12 hours of work per week.
+We have not been able to get anyone to answer the question of "180 hours *for whom* and *for what grade*?", but some of us have been given the impression that we should strive for that workload for the "average" student in a course who seeks to earn a B.

 In general, the twelve hours should work out to approximately

 * four hours per week in class,
 * three hours per week on readings (one hour per day),
 * four hours per week on either mini-projects (homework assignments) or SoLAs (exams), and
 * one hour per week for mentor sessions.